Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Get rid of the GPADC zero-ohm resistors on the receiver AX5043s.
 Those cannot be used when receiving, and their use is questionable, anyway.
 Leave it on the transmitter one as that could still be used.

+## 2025-08-15

+Change many of the passives to 0402s to make more room and reduce parasitics.